marcmas/employeemanagementsystem/README.md

 * The sent regulation have to read before accept
 * User have to accept the regulation before he can access the entire system

+## Inspiration

+This application was created because I wanted to create something that might be useful to someone and not another todolist

+## Application development

+In the near future I would like add:

+* Chat
+* Charts

 ## Some screenshots from application

 ### Dashboard page